January GoList: Best Things To Do with LA and OC Kids This Month

 Phew.
 Is it over?
-So much planning goes into December that it's a little hard to believe when it turns up in our rear view mirror; but the calendar page has flipped, and it's all eyes on 2019.
-Luckily we don't have to wait too long until the next holiday weekend (complete with a few parades), and of course January is the perfect time to enjoy a day of skiing or sledding.
-We've got 12 don't-miss events to recommend in January; so recycle that tree and fasten your seatbelts for another year of fabulous ways to enjoy being a family in LA!
+So much planning goes into December that it's a little hard to believe when it turns up in our rear view mirror; but the calendar page flips, and it's all eyes on 2020!
+Luckily we don't have to wait too long until the next holiday weekend (complete with its own parade), and of course January is the perfect time to enjoy a day of skiing or sledding.
+We've got 11 don't-miss events to recommend in January; so recycle that tree and fasten your seatbelts for another year of fabulous ways to enjoy being a family in LA!

-In addition to the events below, several of the Southland's special holiday happenings continue for one last hurrah this week, including the zoo's Reindeer Romp and LA Zoo Lights, the Discovery Cube's Winter Wonder Fest, Descanso Gardens' Enchanted Forest of Light, The Queen Mary's CHILL, and Orange County's Winter Fest.
+In addition to the events below, several of the Southland's special holiday happenings continue for one last hurrah January's first week, including the zoo's LA Zoo Lights, the Discovery Cube's Science of Gingerbread, Descanso Gardens' Enchanted Forest of Light, the Arboretum's Moonlight Forest, and Orange County's Winter Fest.

 Click through to the full listings, and you can automatically add them to your personal calendar.

 Get an up-close look at the colorful floats.
 Photo courtesy of Tournament of Roses

 through January 2, 2020

 Here's a bucket list item: though the parade is over, it's not too late for close-up viewing of the floats, before the mountains of flowers start to droop.
 Some of the floats then go on display in their communities of origin for a few more days.

 January 1-5, 2020

 This year Miguel from Coco joins the cast from Frozen and the rest of the skating princesses in Disney's marvelous ice show.
 This touring production never disappoints, and the stop in Ontario is your last chance to catch the final winter shows in the Southland.
 The cold never bothers this crew anyway.

 January 5, 2020